Support Athens by Locals!

 You might have some trouble using a Diners Club or American Express credit card in certain places, as these mean a higher commission for local businesses.

-When using a credit card, you can expect to pay a fee of about 3% for every transaction to cover currency exchange.
+When using a credit card, you can expect to pay a fee of about 3% (*read below) for every transaction to cover currency exchange.

 If you are using a contactless card, you will have no problem making contactless transactions throughout Greece.

-Keep in mind, however, that there is a daily limit of €50 contactless transactions.
-If you exceed this limit, you will have to insert your card into a POS and provide your Pin number.
+Keep in mind, however, that there is a daily limit of €50 for contactless transactions.
+If you exceed this limit, you must insert your card into a POS and provide your PIN number.

 There are several major banks in Greece.
 Most notably: